desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The most important part of a subspace it's its own id.
 This represents the **unique identifier** that is assigned to the subspace during its creation.

 ### Name
-The human-readable name of the subspace.
-This name will most likely be the same of the social app built on the top of it.
+The subspace name allows the subspace creator and owner to set a human-readable name so that users and developers can easily understand what a subspace is used for.
+In most cases, when you create a subspace you want to set its name to the same name of the application that will later store its content there.

 ### Description (Optional)
 An optional description of what the subspace is about.